humanmade/block-editor-components/src/hooks/useMeta/README.md

 }
 ```

-Please note that the default value will only be used if no value is supplied (i.e., `undefined`).
+Please note that the default value will only be used if no value is supplied (i.e., `undefined` or `null`).
 Any other falsy value such as an empty string or Boolean `false` will be used as is.

 ## Signature